BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

     on others.
 If you develop a program on the latter, you might get badly surprised when you distribute it.

 In addition, there's an art to the application of concurrency.
-Java is designed to allow you to create as many objects as necessary to solve your problem---at least in theory.^[Creating millions of objects for finite-element analysis in engineering, for example, might not be practical in Java without the *Flyweight* design pattern.]
-However, `Thread`s are not typical objects: each has its own execution environment including a stack and other necessary elements, making it much larger than a normal object.
-In most environments it's only possible to create a few thousand `Thread` objects before running out of memory.
+Python is designed to allow you to create as many objects as necessary to solve your problem---at least in theory.^[Creating millions of objects for finite-element analysis in engineering, for example, might not be practical in Python without the *Flyweight* design pattern.]
+However, because of overhead it's only possible to create a few thousand threads before running out of memory.
 You normally only need a handful of threads to solve a problem, so this is typically not much of a limit, but for some designs it becomes a constraint that might force you to use an entirely different scheme.

 #### The Shared-Memory Pitfall